DimphoLebea28/My-Data-Science-Analytics-Portfolio/README.md

 #  About Me
 I am a passionate Data Analyst and aspiring Data Scientist with a background in Python, SQL, Power BI, and machine learning.
 I have completed a Data Science Certificate at ExploreAI and gained hands-on experience during my internship at Sand Technologies, where I worked on real-world data-driven solutions.
 My expertise includes predictive modeling, data visualization, geospatial analysis, and business intelligence.

-## 1. Anime Recommender System
+## 1.Anime Recommendation System Using Machine Learning
-Project Type: Machine Learning | Recommender System

-### Overview
+### Project Overview
-Built a personalized Anime Recommender System using Collaborative Filtering and Content-Based Filtering to predict user ratings for unseen anime titles.
+This project aimed to develop an automated anime recommendation system using machine learning to enhance user experience by providing personalized anime suggestions.
+By leveraging content-based filtering and collaborative filtering, the system analyzes user preferences and anime characteristics to deliver relevant recommendations.

-### My Role
+### My Role & Key Contribution
-+ Cleaned and preprocessed the dataset for accuracy.
-+ Performed Exploratory Data Analysis (EDA) to extract key insights.
-### Key Objectives
-+ Develop a Collaborative Filtering model based on user similarities.
-+ Implement a Content-Based Filtering model using anime features.
-+ Analyze genre distributions and rating trends to refine recommendations.
-+ Optimize model performance using RMSE.

-### Technologies Used:
-Python (Pandas, NumPy, Scikit-learn)
-Data Visualization: Matplotlib, Seaborn, WordCloud

-### Techniques:
-Collaborative & Content-Based Filtering
+I was responsible for data cleaning and preparation, ensuring the dataset was structured and optimized for model training.
+Additionally, I created the presentation slides summarizing key insights, methodology, and findings.
+My contributions included:

+- Data Preprocessing: Handled missing values, removed inconsistencies, and standardized anime metadata.
+- Feature Engineering: Transformed categorical features and numerical ratings for better model performance.
+- Dataset Integrity Checks: Ensured accurate data representation for meaningful recommendations.
+- Presentation Development: Designed and structured slides to effectively communicate project insights.
-### Outcome
+### Outcome & Impact
-+ Successfully built a functional recommendation system.
-+Improved model accuracy through data cleaning & analysis.

-🔗 GitHub Repository: [Insert Link]
+The recommendation system successfully provided personalized anime suggestions based on user preferences, improving content discoverability and engagement.
+By implementing machine learning models, the system enhances user satisfaction and streamlines anime selection, making it a valuable tool for anime enthusiasts.

 ## 2. Predicting Temperature Variations Based on CO2 Emissions in the Agri-Food Sector
 ### Project Overview